art + poetry

 that screams I'm from elsewhere

-when I've known nowhere else
+but I’ve known nowhere else

-For this is how it betrays me
+This is how it betrays me:

-people pull my hair out of curiosity
+people to pull it out of curiosity

-attempting to speak a language of cutlery
+attempt to speak a language of cutlery

 I do what I can

-to distance myself from that strange land
+to distance myself from ancestral lands

 I never blend in